thesnuber/mini-sysmonitor/README.md

-It will read for the GPU the first device, while on the Disks will read the 3 first ones.
+It will read for the GPU the first device, while on the Disks will read the 3 first ones.<br>
 This was for a project on a programming course.